aromeoes/EIP-payments-WIP-/README.md

 An EIP-712 signature of the payment request data, signed by the payment requestor.

 ### EIP-712 Signature Specification (work in progress)
-TODO: research signature format to increase security and enable reputation systems to be built on top The signature MUST follow EIP-712 standard with the following structure:
+The signature MUST follow EIP-712 standard with the following structure:

 ### Implementation Example